• Skip to main content

 }

 Be sure to restart your web server to see the changes.
-Rerun the tests and you should see the add expires header recommendation is gone.
+Re-run the tests, and you should see the add expires header recommendation is gone.

 You can change the expiry period to something else as per your requirements.
-But always be sure that you don’t set it for too long or too low.
+But be always sure that you don’t set it for too long or too low.
 Always research before making changes to your expires headers, or generally, anything that goes inside your server configuration files.

 Primary Sidebar